Chest-Supported Rear Delt Fly

 Great for strict form.

-Mistakes to watch for on the Chest-Supported Rear Delt Fly
+When to Use the Chest-Supported Rear Delt Fly

 Using too much weight.